 A wonderful mountain walk is to Great Gable from Wasdale Head.
 The summit is instantly recognisable and resembles a rounded bun at the top.
 Mist can quickly descend on the mountain, making it dangerous, and you should save your ascent for one of the sunny days when you can see Lakeland, Lancashire and Yorkshire from the top.

 The strong walls in the bottom of the valley were built during the 18th and 19th centuries to enclose the moorland and provide shelter for sheep.
 Excess stone was gathered into large mounds and can still be seen today.

 If you embark on this walk, take your time to go into the small church of St Olaf, which is set in a circle of large trees and at only 12m by 5m is one of the smallest churches in the UK.
 The building has three windows, one of them a memorial to Queen Victoria.

 From the corner of the car park, explore the walled track in the direction of St Olaf´s, and stroll on to Burnthwaite Farm.
 Follow the arrows through the farmyard and beyond, then turn right along a grassy route to a gate.
 From here you can enjoy stunning views, along a trail which was once used to transport slate from Dubs Quarry to Ravenglass.

 Whatever your levels of fitness, there are hundreds of Lake District walks and climbs available.
 Visit a tourist information centre to find out about trails, walks and climbs near you.

-If you are planning a trip to the Lakes, why not book into a luxury Windermere spa suite and make the most of your stay?
+If you are planning to climb mountains in the Lake District National Park, book into a luxury Windermere spa suite and make the most of your stay?